 About

-Jacqueline Rana is a painter and mixed media artist who lives and works in Brighton and London.
-Her expanded painting practice is concerned with the sensation and experience of social bonds and relatedness, a ‘continuous process of becoming connected to people’ to consider themes of absence, conformity and displacement through history, memory and place.
-Her practice launched from a counter archive of found images, focuses on playing, as a complex relational dynamic to consider representation and connection.
+Jacqueline Rana is an expanded painter, mixed media artist and curator who lives and works in Brighton and London.
+Her practice is concerned with social relations, representation and belonging, the sensation and experience of social bonds and relatedness to consider themes of absence and displacement through history, memory and place.
+Drawing on a counter archive of found photos, she uses the child-adult figure and playing, as a complex relational dynamic to trace how shifting social bonds inform our experience of connection and belonging.
+Through pour, layer, distortion, repetition and mis-registration .her work considers templates of legibility, what is made familiar and what falls outside.
+The adjustments, adaptations and contortions required to relate to each other